-Saving Private Ryan currently beats The Departed 56–44
+Saving Private Ryan currently wins by a hair over The Departed 51–49

 The Verdict